 This is a classic Lyngen hike, and one of the better summits there.
 You get a long day in safe terrain, but with short sections of slightly riskier terrain.
 You’re hiking through a valley and up a long, long hill towards an elevation of 8–900 meters above sea level.
-It is in the middle of the Lyngen alps with a great view.
+It is in the middle of Lyngsalpene mountain range with a great view.
 You’ll find a few steep parts here that require an assessment of the snow conditions.

 This is a slightly challenging mountain, popular among summit tourists, right outside Lyngshøyda.
 There have been avalanches here, so you need to observe your surroundings closely.
 It’s a great mountain, and if the conditions are right you can ride down steep hill right from the summit.
 You do need to be somewhat knowledgeable to pick this hike.